osmandapp/web/main/docs/user/search/search-history.md

 </Tabs>

 There are several available options to export the search history.
-All files are exported in *osf* (OsmAnd settings File) format.
+All files are exported in `.osf` (OsmAnd settings File) format.

 1. *Menu → Settings → OsmAnd settings → History → Search history*.
     Export is available using the OsmAnd settings menu.
 For Android, following this path takes you to the delete screen, where [Share history](#share-android) is available.
 In the case of iOS, you can select individual items or the entire history on the screen, and after tapping the *Export* button, go to *Local Backup* menu.